 Why did my form expire or send my client a reminder before I sent them the form?

-Once you add a form with an expiration date to a project, the expiration date will calculate and form expiration reminders will send whether you have officially sent the form to your client or not.
+When you add a form with an expiration date to a project, the expiration date will be calculated and form expiration reminders will be sent whether you have officially sent the form to your client or not.

 If you have an after applied to project expiration date on a form being sent through a workflow, it is essentially calculating the expiration date from the day you applied the workflow to the project.
 Keep this in mind when structuring your workflows and setting form expiration dates.